camunda/camunda-docs/docs/components/optimize/userguide/additional-features/filters.md

 Similar to the other variables, there are two input switches that allow you to exclude or include process instances where a particular date variable is either `null` or `undefined`.

+### List Variable Filters
+If you wish to filter based on the value of a [list variable](../../../../../self-managed/optimize-deployment/setup/object-variables#list-variables), the applied Filter will depend on the primitive type of items within the list, eg you will be creating a numeric variable Filter for a variable which is a list of numbers, a string variable Filter for a list of strings and so on.
+It is important to note here that Filters are applied on each individual item within the list variable and not the list itself.
+For example, an “is” Filter on a list of string values filters for those instances where any individual list item is equal to the given term, ie instances whose list variable “contains” the selected value.
+Similarly, the “contains” Filter matches process instances whose list variable contains at least one value which in turn contains the given substring.

 ### Combine multiple variables filters with OR logic